tetrakai1/SoccerManager.jl/README.md

 ## Examples
 ### [benchmarks.jl](examples/benchmarks.jl)
-- Benchmarks for the highest-level functions (eg, reading/writing league data from file or playing an entire season)
+- Benchmarks for the higher-level functions (eg, reading/writing league data from file or playing an entire season)

 ### [playgames.jl](examples/playgames.jl)
-- Demonstrates how to play a single game  to an entire season at once
+- Demonstrates how to play a single game, week of games, or an entire season at once

 ### [fitratings.jl](examples/fitratings.jl)
-- Demonstrates a simple threshold acceptance algorithm for using season-level stats to optimize player ratings
+- Demonstrates a simple threshold acceptance algorithm for using season-end stats to optimize player ratings

 ## Tips
 ### Multi-threading